The best board games for teenagers and the best board games for tweens. It includes cooperative games and the top picks for family game night.

-We vetted this list of the best board games for teenagers and tweens with our own kids, so we know these are winners.
-We're also constantly updating as we find new games for family game night or get-togethers with friends or extended family.
+We vetted the following list of the best board games for teenagers and board games for tweens with our own kids, so we know these are winners.
+We’re also constantly updating as we find new games for family game night or get-togethers with friends or extended family.

-Settlers of Catan, Pandemic, and Ticket to Ride are three of the most popular board games for teenagers and tweens.
+Ticket to Ride is a favorite with our extended family.
 If you have the original Ticket to Ride, check out the expansion pack or other versions: Europe, Rails and Sails, Nordic Countries, Africa, France, United Kingdom, Germany, New York City 1960, India and Asia.
-We'll admit, we're a little bummed they don't have Central and South America.
-Maybe that's coming up next.
+We’ll admit, we’re a little bummed they don’t have Central and South America.
+Maybe that’s coming up next.

-This game is an absolute favorite in our house.
-After other kids play it at our house, I always have parents texting me to find out what game their kids loved so much.
-It's not that complicated and doesn't take that long, but there's still some strategy involved.
+Century is an absolute favorite in our house.
+After other kids play it at our house, I always have parents texting me to what game their kids loved so much.
+It’s not that complicated and it doesn’t take that long, but there’s still some strategy involved.

 Hero Realms/Star Realms